annisall/docker-mooc/part1/part1_answers.md

 ## 1.14

-Dockerfiel for running the rails application in a container can be found [here](projects/1_14/Dockerfile).
+Dockerfile for running the rails application in a container can be found [here](projects/1_14/Dockerfile).

 It was built and run with following commands:
 ```console